Furmax Office Mesh Review

 Our Analysis and Test Results

-The Furmax Office Mesh is not the highest performing product in our fleet, but it certainly is one of the most affordable.
+The Furmax Office Mesh is not the best office chair in our fleet, but it certainly is one of the most affordable.
 While it lacks premium construction, lumbar support, and adjustability options, it does present acceptable performance at a price that is hard to beat.

 The lumbar support on this chair is more or less non-existent.
 There are two strips of plastic that run down the back but they aren't connected and do not cover the space where your spine rests.
 The armrests are made of hard plastic and have no padding.
 One redeeming quality is the mesh back backing; it keeps your back from overheating, and as one tester put it, it feels like it's "hugging your back."